glisak/Rhetos-wiki/How-to-Contribute.md

 ## Framework and plugins development

-When deciding on what to change and how to implement the change, use our [Issues list](https://github.com/Rhetos/Rhetos/issues) for **ideas, community requests and discussion on the implementation details**.
+When deciding on what to change and how to implement the change, use our [Issues list](https://github.com/Rhetos/Rhetos/issues) for **ideas**, **community requests** and **discussion on the implementation details**.
 Additionally, [Roadmap](Rhetos-platform-roadmap) contains information on our long-term goals and the general direction of development.

 Contributions are done by [creating a fork]((https://help.github.com/articles/fork-a-repo/)) from the source repository (Rhetos or any [plugin](https://github.com/Rhetos)), and submitting the pull request after completing the changes.
 The first time you make a pull request, you may be asked to sign a Contributor Agreement.